Alex Sarama: Coaching philosophy

-Sarama is an advocate of the Constraints-Led Approach (CLA) to skill acquisition and practice design — a methodology that emphasises decision-making, adaptability and game-representative environments instead of traditional, isolated drills.His book Transforming Basketball was published in April 2024.
+Sarama is an advocate of the Constraints-Led Approach (CLA) to skill acquisition and practice design, a methodology that emphasises decision-making, adaptability and game-representative learning environments rather than isolated and repetitive drills.
+When he was working for the Cleveland Cavaliers under head coach Kenny Atkinson, Sarama contributed to practice design and development frameworks.
+Atkinson said that the organisation aimed to "get ahead of the league" in areas such as player development and methodology, with Sarama's appointment forming part of that direction.